AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/put1.md

  - 'put/1' : write out a character
  - 'tab/1' : prints out a specified number of spaces
 ---
-`put/1` — write out a character

-`tab/1` — prints out a specified number of spaces

 ## FORMS
 ```